Vaginectomy

-Vaginectomy is a surgery to remove all or part of the vagina.
+Vaginectomy is a surgery to remove all or parts of the vagina.
 It is one form of treatment for individuals with vaginal cancer or rectal cancer that is used to remove tissue with cancerous cells.
 It can also be used in gender-affirming surgery.
 Some people born with a vagina who identify as trans men or as nonbinary may choose vaginectomy in conjunction with other surgeries to make the clitoris more penis-like (metoidioplasty), construct of a full-size penis (phalloplasty), or create a relatively smooth, featureless genital area (genital nullification).

 If the uterus and ovaries are to remain intact, vaginectomy will leave a canal and opening suitable for draining menstrual discharge.
 Otherwise, as in genital nullification, a hysterectomy must be performed to avoid the danger of retaining menstrual discharge within the body.
 In the latter case, thorough removal of vaginal lining is necessary to avoid continued secretion within the body.

 In addition to vaginectomy in humans, there have been instances of vaginectomy in other animals to treat vaginal cancer.